Insprill/XenLib/README.md

 ### Compiling

 To compile XenLib, you need JDK 8 or higher and an internet connection.
-Clone this repo, then run `./gradlew shadowJar` from your terminal.
+Clone this repo, then run `./gradlew build` from your terminal.
 You can find the compiled jar in the `build/libs` directory.
 If you wish to install it to your local Maven repository, run `gradlew publishToMavenLocal` after compiling.